-If no, the particulate respirator is intended for use during normal work activities.
+If not, the particulate respirator is intended for use during normal work activities.
 Proceed to Step 9.2.

-Step 9.2: Filter series (N, R or P) that will provide protection against exposure to the particulate in question is recommended.
+Step 9.2: Filter series (N, R, or P) that will protect against exposure to the particulate in question is recommended.

 The selection of N-, R-, and P-series filters depends on the presence or absence of oil particles, as follows: